 Let’s take a look at the tools that you can turn to to further enrich your data, starting with session recordings.

-Believe us when we say that you can’t effectively use heatmaps without session recordings.
-You probably want to know why – heat map data comes in large volume and is anonymous.
-While it’s a great tool for identifying problematic areas, it won’t tell you why the problem occurs – you have to dive deeper.
-And that’s exactly what session recordings let you do.
-Check out LiveSession, if you need a platform that combines the two!
+Believe us when we say that you can’t effectively use heat maps without session recordings.
+You probably want to know why, and that is because heat map data comes in large volumes and is anonymous.
+While they’re a great tool for identifying problematic areas, heat maps won’t tell you why the issue occurs.
+You have to dive deeper, and that’s exactly what session recordings let you do.
+Check out LiveSession if you need a platform that combines the two.

-Website analytics should always be your starting point prior to setting up a heatmap.
-Not only will you be able to decide which pages to place it on, based on such stats like conversion rate, traffic, bounce rate, but you’ll also be able to check how the changes you implemented impacted the initial stats.
-Did your conversion rate go up, is the bounce rate lower?
+Website analytics should always be your starting point prior to setting up a heat map.
+Not only will you be able to decide which pages to place them on based on such stats like conversion rate, traffic, and bounce rate, but you’ll also be able to check how the changes you implement impact the initial stats.
+Has your conversion rate gone up, and is the bounce rate lower?
 We highly recommend using Google Analytics.

-Heatmap data is quantitative, and it’s always worth supplementing it with qualitative data which can be collected via surveys.
-Only then you’ll be able to get a whole picture of the problem.
-You can either email your customers asking to fill out a survey or place one on your website for visitors to fill in.
-You can turn to Survicate to collect user feedback – it offers multiple surveying options and has various integrations, including one with LiveSession.
+Heat map data is quantitative, so it’s always worth supplementing it with qualitative data that can be collected via surveys.
+Only then will you be able to get a whole picture of the issue.
+You can either email your customers asking them to fill out surveys or place one on your website for visitors to answer.
+You can turn to Survicate to collect user feedback - it offers multiple surveying options and has various integrations, including one with LiveSession.

 A/B testing tools

-After getting results from your heat maps, you can come up with a solution or two!
-To check which one is best you can use A/B testing tools.
-For instance, you might identify that your copy is the reason behind your low conversion rate – you can test different copy variants to check which one performs best.
-If you’re on the lookout for an A/B testing tool, then you might want to consider Google Optimize, it integrates not just with LiveSession, but with the entire G-Suite, which is quite handy.
+After getting results from your heat maps, you may come up with a solution or two.
+To check which one is best, you can use A/B testing tools.
+For instance, you might identify that your copy is the reason behind your low conversion rate.
+If so, you can test different variants to check which one performs best.
+If you’re on the lookout for an A/B testing tool, then you might want to consider Google Optimize.
+It quite handily integrates not only with LiveSession, but also the entire G-Suite.

 Source: Google Marketing Platform

-If you want to make sure that your website is user-friendly and optimized for conversion, you’ll love what heatmaps bring to the table!
-There are a variety of types you can use to gain insights – from general, color-based heatmaps, all the way through to scroll, click, and move maps.
+If you want to make sure that your website is user-friendly and optimized for conversion, you’ll love what heat maps bring to the table.
+There are a variety types of heat maps that you can use to gain insights – from general, color-based ones all the way through to scroll, click, and move maps.
 We dive into these various options in the next chapter.

-When you first decide which pages to set up a heatmap on, consider the ones that are crucial from a business perspective – homepage, pricing, blog, or any important landing pages.
-To draw the right conclusions, we also highly recommend using them jointly with other tools – including A/B testing software, customer surveys, and website analytics, to name a few.
+When you first decide which pages to set up heat maps on, consider those that are crucial from a business perspective – e.g. homepage, pricing, blog, or any important landing pages.
+To draw the right conclusions, we also highly recommend using them jointly with other tools including A/B testing software, customer surveys, and website analytics, just to name a few.

-LiveSession is unique on the heatmap software landscape, as it offers users a 3-in-1 view of user activities – you can see the heatmap, clicks, and each user’s session recordings on each page.
-You can try it out for free here and use the findings you’ll find further in this guide to drive the best results.
+LiveSession is unique on the heat map software landscape, as it offers users a 3-in-1 view of user activities – you can see a heat map, clicks, and every user’s session recordings on each page.
+You can try it out for free here and use what you’ll learn later on in this guide to deliver the best results.